European Green Deal beyond the Brussels climate bubble

 Achieving the ambitious European climate targets will require substantially broadening the agenda and the circle of involved actors.
 The European Green Deal can only be successful when non-EU countries, industry, social partners, central banks, national policymakers, and many other actors support, or at least not obstruct, the transformation.

-In this high-level pan-European conference, we are bringing together key EU think-tanks, national government representatives and European policymakers to discuss the priority green-deal policies that go beyond classic Brussels-based environmental regulations.
-We will reflect on the main outcomes of COP26 in the context of the coherent EU action.
+In this high-level pan-European conference, we brought together key EU think-tanks, national government representatives and European policymakers to discuss the priority green-deal policies that go beyond classic Brussels-based environmental regulations.
+We reflected on the main outcomes of COP26 in the context of the coherent EU action.

 Georg Zachmann, Senior Fellow

 Chair: Lara Lázaro, Senior Analyst, Energy and Climate Programme, Elcano Royal Institute

 Susi Dennison, Senior policy fellow, European Council on Foreign Relations

 Michael Losch, Special Envoy for Green Industrial Policy, Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, Austria

 Marc Vanheukelen, EU Ambassador at large for Climate Diplomacy, Former EU Ambassador to the WTO